brendanhasz/brendanhasz.github.io/_posts/2019-06-19-loyalty-prediction-3-modeling.md

                  cv=3, display='RMSE')
 ```

-    Cross-validated RMSE: 3.662 +/- 0.019
+    Cross-validated RMSE: 3.661 +/- 0.019
-    Wall time: 2h 9min 37s
+    Wall time: 2h 53min 36s

-TODO: and how well do we do if we just use the tree models?
+And how well do we do if we just use the tree models?

 ```python